frhl/wes_ko_ukbb/README.md

 * matrix table of phased non-singletons

 ### 02_knockouts.sh
 Performs various filtering operations on matrix tables based on variant and sample-level metrics.
 We consider three categories of mutations that are manually specified: PTV+damaging_missense, PTV and synonomous as a negative control.
 Then, it will aggregate variants by genes and determine what individuals that harbor homozygous, heterozygous or compound heterozygous variations.
-Additionally, the script will output a synthethic VCF of markers (genes) in which the dosage (DT) has been encoded as the probability of being a knockout.
-We use a probabilistic model, since we are otherwise unable to incorporate singletons that can't be phased.
+Additionally, the script will output a synthethic VCF of markers (genes) in which the dosage (DT) has been encoded as P(knockout).

 **input:**
 * matrix table of unphased singletons